Visio Object Model Overview

 To create shapes, you can use methods that include the Microsoft.Office.Interop.Visio.Page.DrawSpline and Microsoft.Office.Interop.Visio.Page.DrawOval methods.
 Additionally, you can retrieve masters from stencils and place the shapes on a page by using the Microsoft.Office.Interop.Visio.Page.Drop or Microsoft.Office.Interop.Visio.Page.DropMany methods.

 For complete information about the Visio object model, you can refer to the Visio VBA object model reference.
 The VBA object model reference documents the Visio object model as it is exposed to Visual Basic for Applications (VBA) code.
-The VBA object model reference for Visio is available from the following locations:
+For more information, see Visio 2010 Object Model Reference.

 At this time, there is no reference documentation for the Visio primary interop assembly.

-For related code samples and additional tools for creating Visio solutions, see the following downloads:
+For related code samples and additional tools for creating Visio solutions, see Visio 2010 Software Development Kit.

 You can find types in the primary interop assemblies that are not visible to VBA because of implementation differences.
 VBA provides a view of the Visio object model that includes only the objects and members that you can use directly.
 The primary interop assemblies expose the same object model, but they also include other interfaces, classes, and members that translate objects in the COM object model to managed code.
 These additional items are not intended to be used directly in your code.